 As provided for in the Noumea Accord, New Caledonia and France now share responsibility for New Caledonia's regional relations, allowing New Caledonia to join some regional organisations in its own right.
 New Caledonia became an observer to the Pacific Islands Forum (PIF) in 1999 and in 2006 was welcomed as an associate member.
 At the 2010 PIF Leaders' Meeting, New Caledonia formally signalled its interest in becoming a full member in the future.
 New Caledonia is a long-standing member of the Secretariat of the Pacific Community (SPC), which has its headquarters in Noumea.
 The Noumea Accord also allows New Caledonia to conclude some international agreements.

 Relations between Australia and New Caledonia are broad and historic, extending across a range of domains.
+In 2015, Australia celebrated its 75th Anniversary of Australian diplomatic representation in New Caledonia.

 Australian and New Caledonia share much in common, foremost our interest in stability in the Pacific region.